 First, in heterogeneous graph data, different types of nodes have different attribute spaces, and information from different spaces needs to be projected to the same space:

-In which, ${h_i}$ is the original feature of node $i$, ${h_i}^\prime$ is the projected feature of node $i$, ${M_{{\tau _i}}}$ is the projecting parameter, and ${\tau _i}$ represents the type of node $i$.
+where ${h_i}$ is the original feature of node $i$, ${h_i}^\prime$ is the projected feature of node $i$, ${M_{{\tau _i}}}$ is the projecting parameter, and ${\tau _i}$ represents the type of node $i$.
 After mapping the features of all nodes to the same space, we attempt to aggregate the node information of different hops in the path: